spirit-code/spirit/docs/Build_Windows.md

 --------------------------------------

 Using OpenMP on Windows is not officially supported.
-While it is possible to use it, the build process is nontrivial.
+While you can use other compiler/implementation combinations, the build process tends to be nontrivial.
+We recommend using LLVM/clang.

 CUDA backend